lauramariel/ncm-ops-lab/assets/lab/README.md

 Troubleshooting:
 ------------

-* There is a small chance where either the VM Efficiency widget in the dashboard will not include the fake bootcamp VMs in its count, or the Capacity page for the OpsDemoCluster may fail to show the charts.
+* There is a small chance where either the VM Efficiency widget in the dashboard will not include the fake bootcamp VMs in its count, or the Capacity page for the NCMCluster may fail to show the charts.
 In that case, ssh into the pc and run `cd lab; ./repair.sh <PC_IP>`.
 This should resolve any issues.